moritzknecht/TiMeteor/README.md

 TiMeteor can be easily extended through plugins.
 Plugins are simple commonjs modules, which depend on the Meteor API.

-Plugins don't have to be defined globally like the basic TiMeteor framework, but it is convenient to also assign them to the TiMeteor.
+Plugins don't have to be defined globally like the basic TiMeteor framework, but it is convenient to also assign them to the global "TiMeteor" namespace.

 ### WebView